halcyondream/halcyondream.github.io/_posts/2023-09-19-buffer-overflow-stack-alignment.md

 bof.c:(.text+0x15): warning: the `gets' function is dangerous and should not be used.
 ```

-Its use case here is smple: to overwrite the buffer, a behavior you should *never* allow outside of an intentionally vulnerable proof-of-concept.
+Its use here is simple: to overwrite the buffer, a behavior you should *never* allow outside of an intentionally vulnerable proof-of-concept.

 On x86_64 and ARM64, you can build and test the code pretty simply: